frederickw082922/lockdown_readthedocs/docs/source/glossary.rst

 Audit
 -----

-**test** - this is test that is carried out to check the related control
+**goss_test** - this is name of the module that is carried out to check the related control

 Remediation
 -----------